 - You feel guilty: You feel guilty for no fault of yours and assume that it’s your fault when others are upset.
 This is due to the mistaken belief that you are responsible for their feelings.
 You want to do anything to make others happy even if it is at your cost.

-- You are a perfectionist: As a child, you must have tried to meet the expectations of your family.
-You must have feared failure, and that makes you a perfectionist to the extent that you are obsessed with it.
+- You are a perfectionist: As a child, you tried to meet the expectations of your family.
+You feared failure, and that can make you a perfectionist to the extent that it gets in your way of getting things done promptly or accepting people’s faults.

 - You feel responsible for others: You take up the responsibility of others while ignoring your needs.
 You lose your identity as you live in a codependent relationship.